-SIPs (Structural Insulated Panels) are self-supporting panels composed of a rigid foam core that is located between two structural coverings, usually OSB boards.
-Resistant and lightweight, the panels are manufactured in a controlled manner in the factory and then transferred to the construction site, allowing for the rapid assembly of floors, walls, and ceilings, and generating a hermetic thermal and acoustic envelope.
-The thickness of the panel will correspond to the sum of the thickness of each of its components, and its weight should not exceed 20 kg per square meter.
+Structural Insulated Panels (SIPs) are self-supporting panels that consist of a rigid foam core sandwiched between two structural coverings, typically OSB boards.
+These panels are lightweight and durable, and they are produced in a controlled factory environment before being transported to the construction site.
+They can be quickly assembled to form floors, walls, and ceilings, creating a tight thermal and acoustic envelope.
+The panel's thickness is determined by the combined thickness of its components, and its weight should not exceed 20 kg per square meter.

 Although designers will most commonly use SIPs with two claddings and an insulating core—supporting dead loads of up to 5 kg/m2 and live loads of more than 30 kg/m2—there are options that include additional wooden frames to increase rigidity.
 This high mechanical resistance is achieved by adhering the panel's different components with polyurethane emulsion.
 In addition, each panel can include cavities for the passage of installations and other ducts.
 Thanks to the prefabrication, it is estimated that the use of SIPs can reduce construction times by more than 50% as compared to traditional methods, also eliminating a large amount of waste typical of on-site construction.